-At Hanlon Niemann, we understand Medicaid, Global Options and other home care programs available for individuals over 50 and disabled adults.
+At Hanlon Niemann, we understand Medicaid, Managed Long Term Support Services and other home care programs available for individuals over 50 and disabled adults.

 New Jersey has participated in the federal Medicaid program since 1970.
 Today, New Jersey Medicaid is the largest social services program in the state government.
 It provides for the health care needs of more than 1,000,000 people.

 Medicaid in New Jersey is a federal-state partnership created by Congress in 1965 to finance health care services for seniors.
 This program pays for hospital, doctor, prescriptions, nursing home and other health care services for medically needy individuals.

 Fredrick P. Niemann, Esq. got a first-hand look at the problems of the elderly many years ago with the aging of his beloved grandparents.

 Why Choose Hanlon Niemann

 “When my grandmother developed dementia, my parents would try to get answers to questions about things like Medicare benefits, insurance and Medicaid,” he said.
 “We would get little snippets of information, a few answers, but no one seemed to be able to put it all together.
 I thought there was a crying need for someone to do it right.”